M-dorra/chatbot/README.md

-# 🍔 Food Order Chatbot Backend with FastAPI
+# 🍔 Food Order Chatbot

-This is a backend project built using **FastAPI** to support a Dialogflow-based chatbot for food ordering.
-It enables users to add, remove, track, and complete food orders through natural language.
+This is a full-stack food ordering chatbot powered by Dialogflow, a FastAPI backend, and a frontend HTML page for integration.
+The chatbot helps users order food using natural language, with backend logic to manage orders, connect to a MySQL database, and respond dynamically to user inputs.
 ## 🚀 Features

 - Add food items with quantity to an order